agusibrahim/face-cropr/README.md

 This will produce a single binary executable `face-cropr` that includes the embedded cascade file.

-This README provides a comprehensive overview of the face crop API feature implemented in the project.
+---

+> This project is actually a result of Vibe Coding with Gemini Pro.